 The Pay for Success Clean Energy Training project is an $8.2 million partnership between the New York State Energy Research and Development Authority (NYSERDA), the U.S. Department of the Treasury (Treasury), and the U.S. Department of Labor (USDOL), developed with support from Social Finance and MDRC.
-Under the project, NYSERDA will fund clean energy job training and supportive services for 660+ New Yorkers, including the long-term unemployed, low-wage workers, and youth aged 16-24.
+Under the project, NYSERDA will fund clean energy job training and supportive services for more than 660 New Yorkers, including the long-term unemployed, low-wage workers, and youth aged 16-24.
 Training partners will offer participants:

 - Technical training and credentials, focusing on heat pumps, HVAC, or electrification.